lufixSch/feed2podcast/README.md

 Either run the `feed2podcast` binary or deploy the server using docker (see `docker-compose.yml`).
 Don't forget to configure it to your needs using environment variables or command line arguments (see `feed2podcast --help` for all options).

-Next go to `http://127.0.0.1:3000/docs` (or `:8080` when using docker).
-Here you can build the Podcast feed using the `/api/feed/build` endpoint.
+Next go to `http://127.0.0.1:3000` (or `:8080` when using docker).
+Here you can build the Podcast feed.
 The resulting URL can then be plugged into your Pod-Catcher and you are ready to go.

 > [!NOTE]
 > Depending on the speed of the TTS server you are using, the first download of an Episode might take a while.